 A graduate of UCLA and its School of Film and Television, Byron holds a BFA degree in production and film studies.
 As a filmmaker, he has produced and directed a feature documentary, Marriage in Chanderi and several short films and YouTube videos.

 Since 2004 he has traveled extensively throughout India, Nepal, and Indonesia, mostly in villages and towns, and has lived for over five years on the road where he considers himself in spirit an “explorer.”
 Byron’s research is independent and broad in scope.
 His goal is to research and present traditional dance, music, and rituals with a focus on those which are endangered and in need of immediate protection.

-Based in California, Byron lives in Santa Cruz.
-His work has been published in Discover India’s Northeast Magazine, Surfer Magazine, Conde Nast Traveler (India), The Hindu, Mumbai Mirror, and other publications.
-He has been shortlisted by the Royal Photographic Society for their annual print exhibition.
-He also has a featured profile and gallery sponsored by LensCulture.com
+Based in Santa Cruz, California, Byron Aihara has published work in Surfer Magazine, Conde Nast Traveler (India), Outlook Traveler, The Hindu, Mumbai Mirror, Discover India’s Northeast Magazine, and other publications.
+He has for the annual print exhibition of the Royal Photographic Society been shortlisted.
+You can view Byron’s featured profile and gallery at the following link sponsored by LensCulture.com